cefasgarciapereira/quicksort/README.md

 # Quicksort

-Quicksort is very famous algorithm to sort arrays.
+Quicksort is a very famous algorithm to sort arrays.
 In this project the algorithm is implemented in C language as a discipline project of Computer Sciende Master degree.
 The objective is to compare the performance of sequential and parallel methods of execution.
 For that I used the OpenMP library.